 Despite these conditions, some of the comic world's best creators took leaps of faith and put out comics that explore explicit themes, yet aren't totally bad.
 In fact, these comic books for adults are often masterpieces.
 While they aren't necessarily racy comics, these mature comic books definitely aren't for kids.

 - Photo: Eros Comix

 Ironwood is a mystical forest between the realms of goblins and men (and other unknown quantities).
 Just so you know exactly what kind of comic you're in for, in one book the protagonist gets intimate with a centaur, who eventually gets intimate with a demon.1,575914A great comic?

 As a mainstream artist, Howard Chaykin liked to push the envelope.
 When he struck out on his own, the result, Black Kiss, actually had to be distributed in a sealed bag so that no one could browse the content without paying full price.

 Anyone who did pay found a noir piece full of many of the fringe elements of society.1,271729A great comic?

-New Port City falls under the rule of the villainous Bomb Queen after she explodes all her rivals and her clothes.
+New Port City falls under the rule of the villainous Bomb Queen after she devastates all her rivals - and her clothes.
 She dominates the news, the government, and any man she pleases.